aknochow/install-awx/README.md

 # Install-AWX

-## Install AWX to a kubernetes cluster
+## Install AWX Operator to a kubernetes cluster

 Run this playbook on a prepared host: